 However, your family, friends, and loved ones are part of what makes your life happier.

-I remember the happiest memories of my life revolve around spending time with my family, especially my sister.
-She has always been there for me through thick and thin.
+I remember the happiest memories of my life revolve around spending time with my family and friends.

 Good relationships really matter.
 You need to nurture these relationships with the attention, love, and care that they deserve.